greenpeace/gpes-import-wp-shortcodes/README.md

 [import_text_url url='https://apps.greenpeace.es/data-vis/import/chart.html']
 ```

-Please note that **import_text_url** must never be used in production as it can overload the servers in high traffic pages!
+Please note that the shortcode **import_text_url** must never be used in production as it can overload the servers in high traffic pages!

 ## How to install the shortcodes